thisispivi/Deep-Learning-Supermarket/README.md

 ![1-Alex](img/1-Alex.png)

-In this confusion matrix we can see that there are many images of the class 6 classified as 14.
+In this confusion matrix it’s possible to see that there are many images of the class 6 classified as 14.
 The main reason is that 14 is a route that has a link with every other class except 10.
 The errors come from photos that are between 6 and 14, for example a photo of the route 6 in which it is possible to see the route 14 and so on.

-We can also notice images of route 11 classified as 9 and also images of the 15 classified as 14.
+It is also possible to notice images of route 11 classified as 9 and also images of the 15 classified as 14.
 These errors are caused by the same reason explained before.

 ### ResNet 18

 ![2-Res](img/2-Res.png)

-In this confusion matrix we can see images of the class 7 classified as 14 and images of 11 classified as 9.
+In this confusion matrix it’s possible to see images of the class 7 classified as 14 and images of 11 classified as 9.
 The reason is the same as explained before.

 ### VGG 16

 ![3-VGG](img/3-VGG.png)

-In this confusion matrix we can see images of the class 5 and 6 classified as 14 and images of 11 classified as 9.
+In this confusion matrix it’s possible to see images of the class 5 and 6 classified as 14 and images of 11 classified as 9.
 The reason is the same as explained before.

 ## Error Analysis

-We also analyzed the images misclassified, almost the totality of them comes from images taken between two routes.
+At the end an analysis of the images misclassified has been done, almost the totality of them comes from images taken between two routes.

 For example in some images of route 0 we could see route 15.

 ![Comparison](img/Comparison.png)

-As we can see the images are almost the same
+It’s possible to see that the images are almost the same.

 These errors could be fixed by removing these images, because they generate many errors.